Alikhalkhali/programs-watcher/README.md

 - `rdp`: Set to true if you want to monitor RDP programs.
 - `vdp`: Set to true if you want to monitor VDP programs.
+- `excluded_programs`: List the URLs of the programs you wish to exclude from monitoring.
+Please note that this applies only to public programs.
 - `specific_programs`:  List the specific program URLs you want to monitor.
 Note that it only monitors public programs.
 For example:
   - bugcrowd:
     ```yml